s212781/MLOps-Project-Group13/reports/README.md

 --- question 8 fill here ---

+We have used unit testing in our code to prevent possible errors during data loading and processing as well as model creation.
+Then we have calculated the coverage in our code with these unit tests.
+The total code coverage of our code is X%, which includes all our source code.
+We are far from 100% coverage of our code and even if we were then we would not be 100% sure about our code being error free.
+Unit testing helps us detect which functions in our code could possibly fail, which helps us detect the problems easier and act on them.
+However, unit testing are not enough for us to cover integration errors.
+It can not test non-functional attributes, such as scalability, reproducability etc.
+TO BE COMPLETED

 ### Question 9

 > **Did you workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**